-Pump stations shall be served by utility supplied three-phase power.
+Pump stations shall be served by utility supplied three-phase power for pumps greater than 7 HP.
 An Underwriters Laboratories, Inc. (UL), recognized three-phase power monitor shall interrupt the control power in the event of phase loss, phase reversal, low voltage, and phase unbalance.
 The power monitor shall have primary fuse protection.
 The contacts shall be rated for 15A resistive at 120 volts alternating current (VAC).